-Michael King Writer's Fellowship
+Creative New Zealand Michael King Writer's Fellowship 2019

-The Michael King Writer's Fellowship is for established New Zealand writers from any literary genre, with a significant publication record, to work on a major project.
+The fellowship is awarded every two years to an established New Zealand writer from any literary genre, with a significant publication record, to work on a major project.

 - Find out who got funded recently

-$100,000 over two years
+Up to $100,000 over two years

 Who can apply